catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 .. note::

- Observe that the status is ``BUILD`` Catalyst Cloud instances build very quickly, but it still takes a few seconds.
+ Observe that the status is ``BUILD`` Sky TV instances build very quickly, but it still takes a few seconds.
 Wait a few seconds and ask for the status of this instance using the ``<INSTANCE_ID>`` or name (if unique) of this instance.